 - Align purchasing strategies with overall corporate strategies.

-- Ensure purchasing strategies and efforts focus on and parallel corporate strategic objectives.
+- Ensure that purchasing strategies and efforts focus on and parallel corporate strategic objectives.

-- Ensure management and staff act in alignment with the overall long-range company goals.
+- Ensure that management and staff act in alignment with the overall long-range company goals.

 - Strengthen cash flow by explicitly managing payment dates and terms.